 Get enough zinc.
 Oysters, red meat, supplements – zinc supplementation reduces leaky gut .

-Make broth, eat gelatinous cuts of meat.
-I don’t have any scientific references for this one, but it’s such a staple piece of advice in the “healing your gut” scene that it’s worth including.
+Drink bone broth , eat gelatinous cuts of meat.
+It’s such a staple piece of advice in the “healing your gut” scene that it’s worth including.
 Plus, oxtails are magic, and science can’t quite explain magic just yet.

 Exercise intelligently.
 Intense, protracted exercise induces leaky gut .
 This is normally transient and totally manageable, but if taken to the extreme as in chronic cardio , exercise-induced leaky gut can become a chronic condition.
 The same goes for any kind of chronic exercise.
 Even too much strength training can probably do it, though you’d have to do a ton of volume without much rest.
 Meanwhile, moderate exercise improves gut barrier function .
 The tried and true triumvirate of lifting heavy things, walking lots, and sprinting occasionally is the safest bet.